 How to Give Your Baby an Allergy-free Life

 “Come and see the baby.
 He has really bad allergies.”
-Yan asked me to follow her to see a baby of a family new to our church before our Friday Bible study three months ago.
+Yan asked me to follow her to see the baby of a family new to our church before our Friday Bible study three months ago.

 He looked like he was only three months old, but her mom told me he was eight months old.
 His skin was flushed red from head to toe and covered with fresh and healing scars from scratching.
 He was crying most of the time, but you could barely hear it because his voice was so weak.